 Sometimes it all feels overwhelming, but take what you can and what you think works best for your child and don't fret about doing it all all the time.
 Remember that above all else your child must enjoy school, make friends and learn to be as independent and confident as possible.

 He or she is your wonderful child and not a case study, so enjoy your time with your child.
 Read Top Tips for Parents of a Child with a Learning Disability here.

 Essential Contacts when your child with Down's Syndrome is starting school.

 The Downs Syndrome Association produce a fabulous Primary Education Support Pack for teachers which covers all aspects from Inclusion to Numeracy Skills.
 It can be downloaded free or purchased on a CD ROM.
 Their Education Information Page also includes advice for parents, statementing support and SALT advice for children beginning Primary school.

-The DSE (Down Syndrome Education, formerly DownsEd) have developed lots of super materials designed to aid reading, writing and numeracy skills such as See and Learn.
+The DSEI (Down Syndrome Education International, formerly DownsEd) have developed lots of super materials designed to aid reading, writing and numeracy skills such as See and Learn and Numicon sets.
 Their online shop can be found here.
-They also stock Numicon sets.

 For free, legally-based advice surrounding the Statementing Process, visit IPSEA.
 IPSEA can help with form filling, transport queries and what to do when a Council refuses to assess your child for example.

 Tania runs the website Special Needs Jungle with news, information and informed opinion about SEN and disability for parents, by parents.
 She has written an invaluable book SEN - Getting Started with Statements a great place to start.

 The Times Educational Supplement SEN produce worksheets and lesson plans for use by teachers working with children with additional needs.

 More free posters, labels and worksheets can be downloaded from Twinkl.